moshiuramit/recruitment-test-frontend/README.md

 Your individualized deadline will depend on the date you apply on.
 Usually it's within 7 days from your application.

 # Notes
 * Make sure to commit around every 5 to 15 minutes while you work.
 It is extremely important.
+Make sure your commits messages make sense.
 * Sync your commits work every hour.
 * Read up references as much as you need.
 Reading is appreciated.
 * You may showcase your work on your portfolio regardless you work with us or not.
+* Your enthusiasm and creativity is evaluated on par with your professionalism.
+* Contact us if you have any trouble understanding the task.